sticnarf/hane/README.md

 This will install the static library and the header files, plus an executable `ecpc` (the template compiler).

 You shall link the library to your application.

-As the only dependency is `libuv`, you can easily deploy your application.

 ## Example